-We work for among the most disenfranchised people in society, as it is in their cases that human rights are most swiftly jettisoned and the rule of law is cast aside.
-We promote and protect the rights of those facing the death penalty and those who are the victims of extreme human rights abuses carried out in the name of "counterterrorism" or "national security", with a focus on arbitrary detention, torture, and extrajudicial executions.
+We promote and protect the rights of those facing the death penalty and those who have experienced extreme human rights abuses carried out in the name of "counterterrorism" or "national security", with a focus on arbitrary detention, torture, and extrajudicial executions.

-Underlying all of Reprieve's work is a refusal to accept state abuse of power, a commitment to holding governments to account and bringing power to those without / who have had it taken from them.
-Reprieve does not shy away from targeting the UK and the US in its efforts to bring about change - these countries hold themselves out as shining examples of democratic societies that respect the rule of law and human rights, and therefore should be held to exacting standards in terms of how they respond to acts or allegations of terrorism and murder.
+Underlying all of Reprieve's work is a refusal to accept state abuse of power, a belief in the rights of individuals and the rule of law, and a commitment to holding governments to account and bringing power to those without / who have had it taken from them.

+Reprieve focuses on the UK and USA, alongside the geographic regions detailed elsewhere in this plan, because many of the grave human rights abuses our clients face today are the devastating legacy of colonial-era and imperialist laws and policies, or stem from abusive policies and practices developed and exported by the UK and the USA in the modern era of securitization.
 Their responses have ripple effects worldwide, and are frequently used to justify the continuation of the death penalty, extrajudicial executions, torture, rendition and arbitrary detention globally.